31 March 2016

-The Walloon Finance and Guarantee Corporation for Small to Midsize Enterprises (Sowalfin) plays the role of financier, exclusively for SMEs with a special focus on co-financing solutions.
+The Walloon Finance and Guarantee Corporation for Small to Midsize Enterprises (Sowalfin) (FR) plays the role of financier, exclusively for SMEs with a special focus on co-financing solutions.

 The "Finance for Companies" platform provides an online guide for entrepreneurs with a wealth of information about managing and financing their projects.

 The Business Angels Network in the Walloon and Brussels Capital regions offers innovative entrepreneurs the opportunity to meet with private partners with a potential interest in investing in their project.

 Le Ducroire is a Belgian organisation which acts as a public credit insurer, covering both companies and banks against a range of political and commercial risks related to international transactions.